-The Therapeutic Goods Administration (TGA) is a part of the Australian Government Department of Health and Ageing.
+The Therapeutic Goods Administration (TGA) is a part of the Australian Government Department of Health.
 The TGA's offices are grouped into three major divisions - Market Authorisation Group, Monitoring and Compliance Group and Regulatory Support Group.

 The TGA Executive has overall responsibility for the management of the TGA's regulatory functions and activities.

 - Principal Medical Adviser, Dr Tony Hobbs

 - Head, Market Authorisation Group, Dr Lisa Studdert

 - Head, Monitoring & Compliance Group, Dr Larry Kelly